Skip to main content

 Learning collections are displayed directly on the participant dashboard for better visibility and easier access.

-Written by Rich Virginia
+Written by Richard Virginia

 Participants' learning collections are now displayed directly on the learning dashboard for easier access - no need to navigate through menus to find programs.